grlee/spec-workflow-mcp/docs/CONFIGURATION.md

 # Configuration Guide

-This guide covers all configuration options for Spec Workflow MCP, including command-line arguments, configuration files, and environment settings.
+This guide covers all configuration options for Spec Workflow MCP.

 ## Command-Line Options